KonstantinosBatman/Network-Security/README.md

 ---

 # ****Important Note****
-If you want open my gns3 file and test out the lab for yourself, you'll need to obtain the Cisco IOS Images that I used for this lab****, which are:
+If you want open my gns3 file and test out the lab for yourself, you'll need to obtain the Cisco IOS and ISO images that I used for this lab, which are:

 - Switch Image: vios_l2-adventerprisek9-m.SSA.high_iron_20180619.qcow2
 - Router Image: c7200-adventerprisek9-mz.124-24.T5.image